qiaojunfeng/WannierDatasets/docs/src/theory/initial_projection.md

 !!! note

-    To really convince you that there should be a minus signe, I created a notebook which includes some numerical tests,
+    To really convince you that there should be a minus sign, I created a notebook which includes some numerical tests,
     [click here to download](./pluto_fourier.html).